Favourited 49 times

 As a member of a local group that volunteers to keep our village looking refreshed and friendly, on behalf of our committee, we welcome you to our little piece of heaven.
 Small communities such as ours really value volunteers who are, really and truly, the lifeline of this community.

-For many decades, this wetland populated by several species of migratory and other birds, as well as various amphibious and reptile species, has existed within the boundaries of the Village of Riverhurst.
+For many decades, this wetland has existed within the boundaries of the Village of Riverhurst.
 It is surface fed and subject to variations in water levels which have been the case for the many years of its existence.
 This has put enormous stress on waterfowl and other wetland species in the area, and adds significantly to the importance of this project.

 Riverhurst is my hometown.
 I live at Palliser Regional Park (just 7.5 km away from Riverhurst where the project is located) for the summer months, from May to September.

 When I took on the project to plant trees and develop the area, I didn't realize the amount of time and labor that was necessary.
-I work full time at Palliser Regional Park and work at the project on my days off.
-It's up to you if you want to work together with me or on your own.
-My hours vary but even so, this project means a lot to me so I definitely put in the time and so look forward to sharing the experience with you.
+I work full time at Palliser Regional Park and work at the project on my days off (Monday, Tuesday, Wednesday), in the morning before work and evenings after work.
+It's up to you if you want to help together with me or on your own.
+This project means a lot to me so I definitely put in the time and so look forward to sharing the experience with you.

-This is more of a cultural exchange because I don't expect you to work all the time.
+This is very much a cultural exchange because I don't expect you to help all the time.
 I'd like for you to enjoy and relax in Riverhurst, Palliser Park and surroundings.

 Help with Eco Projects